alchimya/DoYouREST/README.md

 # Clients
 All the clients included with this package, are just an example of how to consume a RESTful sevrice under different environments and with different programming languages.
 <br/>
-When in a client folder you will find a package.json file (e.g. Angular and jQuery), it means that you have to install it though npm.
+When in a client folder you will find a <b>package.json</b> file (e.g. Angular and jQuery), it means that you have to install it through npm.

 # Conclusion
 Enjoy!